 George L. Stout (1897-1978) was a pioneer in conservation of historic and artistic works in America, particularly in his application of scientific techniques to art restoration.
 The George Stout Memorial Fund for student awards was established in 1981 and has been supplemented by additional gifts over the years.

 Students (or those who have graduated no more than two years previously) who are members of AIC attending a professional meeting are eligible.
 Preference may be given to students presenting papers or those who are nearing the completion of their graduate education.
 Unless there are sufficient funds, Stout awards are not made to the same individual in succeeding years.
-The Foundation for Advancement in Conservation (FAIC) will partially or totally fund as many qualified applicants as possible, given funds available.
-Meal costs are not eligible.
+FAIC will partially or totally fund as many qualified applicants as possible, given funds available.
 The maximum award is $1,000.

 Applications are due December 15.
-The applications are reviewed by members of the AIC Education and Training Committee and a recommendation will be made to the FAIC board for final approval.
+The applications are reviewed anonymously by members of the AIC Education and Training Committee and a recommendation will be made to the FAIC board for final approval.
+Reviewers will follow the Reviewer Guidelines and an established evaluation rubric based on the criteria for review to evaluate all applications.
 Notification of awards will be made six to eight weeks after the deadline.
 Projects should take place six weeks to twelve months after the application deadline.

 Criteria for Review